-After finishing the Alphabestiary, I’ve been trying a couple new art formats: bird-inspired portraits, and gesture sheets.
+After finishing the Alphabestiary, I’ve been trying a couple new art formats: bird-inspired portraits and gesture sheets.
 For the former, I start with a photo reference of a suitably primeval-looking bird, and draw a dinosaur in its plumage.
 See my post on archosaur integument for which dinosaurs were likely to have what types of plumage.
 For the latter, I sketch four or more varying poses of the same critter in an effort to show more than one aspect or angle of the subject.
 Without further ado, here they are!

 Pakasuchus, meaning “cat crocodile,” was a notosuchian from late Early Cretaceous Tanzania.
 It had mammal-like heterodont teeth, with canines, premolars, and molars that would’ve allowed it to chew.
 It had reduced armor along its body but retained a heavily armored tail for some reason.
-I’ve given my Pakasuchus speculative ear pinnae, since osteological correlates (bone textures) in advanced notosuchians have hinted at an external earflap-like structure, but we don’t know the extent of these structures.
+I’ve given my Pakasuchus speculative ear pinnae, since osteological correlates (bone textures) in advanced notosuchians have hinted at an external earflap-like structure, though we don’t know the extent of these structures.
 Here, it’s engaging in various catlike poses.
 10/10 would pet.
 If you’re familiar with my prior work, this is the third notosuchian I’ve decked out in ears; in Inktober I drew Araripesuchus as being convergent with a wolf, and around Christmastime I drew Baurusuchus in the form factor of a lion.

 It’s the brand-new velociraptorine from Latest Cretaceous New Mexico, Dineobellator (meaning “Navajo warrior”)!
 Described just this year, this is just the third end-Cretaceous dromaeosaur known from North America (the other two being Dakotaraptor, described 2015, and Acheroraptor, described 2013.
 So we didn’t know that ANY dromaeosaurs lived in North America at that time until 2013!)
 Here, he’s exhibiting four emotional states: angry, casual, excited, and cold.

 I was inspired to start doing these feathery portraits because of a photo of a harpy eagle I stumbled upon on Reddit.
 It looked so primeval and full of personality that I wanted to see what it would look like as a non-avian dinosaur.
 Latenivenatrix was a large troodontid from Late Cretaceous Alberta.
 It’s currently the largest troodontid known, at around 3.5m long (Deinonychus-sized).
 Its name means “hiding huntress” (-venatrix is the female form of -venator, meaning “hunter”).
-I like how the head feathers look sort of like a barette or something, making her look more fancy and feminine.
+I like how the head feathers look sort of like a barette, making her look more fancy and feminine.
 Fun fact, this dinosaur is what I named my new bicycle after.
 I call it “Lottie” for short.

 Hesperonychus was a very small (1-2 pound) microraptorine dromaeosaur from Late Cretaceous North America.
 This was a huge range extension for the clade Microraptoria, since they were previously known only from Early Cretaceous Asia.
 This Hesperonychus is dressed up as a black palm cockatoo.
 I think I half-accidentally captured the shape of the microraptorine skull pretty well, but I could’ve done better with making the feathers more iridescent.